General Emacs Configuration

 In the shell, IDEs and other systems, the key binding is typically TAB.
 In modes other than org-mode, TAB re-indents the line with indent-for-tab-command, but I find that I want that feature when I’m in Evil’s normal state and hit the = key, so changing this sounds good.
 But why not have both?

-(advice-add #'indent-for-tab-command :after #'hippie-expand)
+(advice-add #'indent-for-tab-command :after #'hippie-expand-in-org)

 Corfu